 Many bloggers earn their living from it.
 The huge bonus being that they can do so – once successful – in a way that requires minimal effort.
 Once the blog content is out there, many earn a nice amount per month in passive income.

-Some investment may be required if you’re determined to make it a full-time gig, but initially all you need is a web hosting provider and a desktop or laptop.
+Some investment is be required if you’re determined to make it a full-time gig, but initially all you need is a web hosting provider and a desktop or laptop.

 Blogging is a long-term game rather than a way of making money fast.
 To find out more, check out this detailed article about how to make money with a blog.